Parliamentary.ai

 Overview

-This bill establishes a legal right to clean air in England and Wales, placing a duty on the Secretary of State to achieve and maintain clean air.
-It creates a Citizens' Commission for Clean Air with powers to monitor, enforce, and take legal action regarding air quality, and strengthens the roles of various national authorities in improving air pollution.
+This bill establishes a legal right to clean air in England and Wales, placing a duty on the Secretary of State to achieve and maintain this.
+It also creates a Citizens' Commission for Clean Air to monitor compliance and enforce the right.

 Description